-His research has resulted in numerous publications and a long list of freely available proteomics software.
-In 2015 he received the Meltzer Award for Excellent Young Researchers at the University of Bergen, and in 2016 he was awarded the prestigious recruitment fellowship from the Bergen Research Foundation.
+In 2015 he received the Meltzer Award for Excellent Young Researchers at the University of Bergen, and in 2016 obtained funding from the Research Council of Norway as a Young Research Talent.
+Later that same year he was also awarded the prestigious recruitment fellowship from the Bergen Research Foundation.

-Yehia got his M.Sc. from the University of Bergen, and is currently focusing on web-based interactive visual analysis of quantitative omics data.
-Among other things he is main developer behind the CSF Proteome Resource – an online repository of mass spectrometry based proteomics experiments on human cerebrospinal fluid.
+Yehia got his M.Sc. from the University of Bergen, and is currently focusing on web-based interactive visual analysis of omics data.
+He is main developer behind the CSF Proteome Resource – an online repository of mass spectrometry based proteomics experiments on human cerebrospinal fluid.

 Astrid did her PhD at the University of Bergen, with a focus on mass spectrometry based proteomics for multiple sclerosis biomarker research using cerebrospinal fluid (CSF).
-She is currently working on the CSF Proteome Resource – an online repository of mass spectrometry based proteomics experiments on human cerebrospinal fluid.
-She also has experience with methods for glycoprotein and glycopeptide enrichment/separation and with data analysis from such experiments.
+She is currently working on the CSF Proteome Resource – an online repository of mass spectrometry based proteomics experiments on human cerebrospinal fluid, in addition to performing related wet lab experiments.

 Ragnhild Reehorst Lereim

 Bram did his M.Sc. at Hasselt University in Belgium, focusing on the statistical aspects of bioinformatics.
-He is currently a PhD Candidate in the Barsnes Group working on the statistical analysis of proteomics data, in particular related to pathway analysis and biomarker discovery.
+He is currently a PhD Candidate in the Barsnes Group working on the statistical analysis of proteomics data, in particular related to protein interaction networks and biomarker discovery.

 There are no master students in the Barsnes Group at the moment